 Chair: Prof. Allison de Fren

-Note that given its rigor and course sequencing, it is not possible to complete the MAC major in less than three years.
+Note that given its rigor and course sequencing, it is not possible to complete the MAC major in less than three years and students must be on campus in Spring of their Junior year and all of their Senior year.
 Please review the full major requirements in the College Catalog carefully.
 Students must declare the major by the end of their sophomore year.
-In order to do so they must have successfully completed both of their two required gateway courses with a C+ or better and have met with a MAC faculty advisor to map out a formal plan of study.
-It is therefore strongly recommended that students intending to major initiate gateway coursework and faculty consultation in their first year.
+In order to declare they must have completed TWO gateway courses with a C+ or better and have met with a MAC faculty advisor to map out a formal plan of study.
+It is therefore strongly recommended that students intending to major initiate gateway coursework and faculty consultation by the end of their freshman year.
 At least one gateway course must be completed by the end of the fall sophomore semester to ensure students are on track for the declaration deadline.

 The 5-course MAC minor is much more flexible and can be combined with other department’s majors in impactful ways.